List of A Song of Ice and Fire characters: Aeron Greyjoy

-Vassals
+Servants and Vassals

 Rodrik Harlaw

 Rodrik Harlaw is the Lord of Harlaw, the most populated of the Iron Islands.
 He is the richest man in the Iron Islands and the maternal uncle of Asha Greyjoy, one of his sisters being Balon's wife.
 Rodrik is known as "The Reader" because of his love of reading.
 He has so many books that they have filled one of the Towers in his castle of Ten Towers.
 As both Rodrik's sons died in the First Greyjoy Rebellion, his various relatives are vying to become his heir.
 Rodrik has nominated his cousin Ser Harras Harlaw as heir to Harlaw.
 After Balon's death Rodrik agrees to support Asha at the Kingsmoot, but worries she will not get enough support and offers to make her heir to the Ten Towers.
 After Euron wins the Kingsmoot, Rodrik advises Asha to flee the Iron Islands, fearing Euron will kill her to prevent his rule being challenged.
 After capturing the Shield Islands, Euron makes Harras Lord of Greyshield to weaken Rodrik's power.
 Rodrik questions Euron's intent to conquer Westeros and claim to have sailed to Valyria, infuriating Euron.

+Dagmer

+Dagmer is the Master-at-arms of House Greyjoy and captain of a longship called Foamdrinker.
+He is called "Cleftjaw" on account of a disfiguring axe-blow to his face.
+Despite Dagmer being a commoner he is infamous in the North.
+A descendant of a Greyjoy bastard a few generations back, he one of the few Ironborn to show happiness at Theon's return.
+Theon in turn has fond memories of him – he notes that Dagmer has smiled at him more often than Balon and Eddard together.
+Dagmer accompanies Theon and Aeron in leaving the Stony Shore, leading a divergence against the Northern castle Torrhen's Square that allows Theon to capture Winterfell.
+In A Dance with Dragons it is revealed that he holds Torrhen's Square with his crew.

+Wex Pyke

+Wex Pyke is the twelve year old bastard nephew of one of Balon's vassals.
+He is made Theon's squire.
+Wex is born mute, a fact that belies his cunning.
+He is among Theon's crew that captures Winterfell and the only one to survive when the castle is sacked by Ramsay.
+While hiding in the heart tree in the godswood he sees Bran and Rickon flee with Osha and the Reed-children.
+When Rickon and Osha splits from the rest of the group he follows them, learning that they have traveled to the supposedly savage Northern colonies on the island Skagos.
+Eventually falling into Manderly control, Wex is able to communicate the location of Rickon as well as that Theon was not responsible for the sack of Winterfell to lords Wyman Manderly and Robett Glover.
+Glover has started teaching him to read and write in order to find the true culprit.